HPC-Simlab/simlab-training/resources.md

 <h1 align="center">Reservation commands</h1>

-## Reserve resources
+## I. Reserve resources

-### `srun` command
+### 1. `srun` command
-- to obtain a terminal on a CPU compute node within which you can execute your code,
+- Obtain a terminal on a CPU compute node within which you can execute your code,
-- or to directly execute your code on the CPU partition.
+- Directly execute your code on the CPU or GPU partition.

-It is possible to open a terminal directly on a compute node on which the resources have been reserved for you (here 4 cores) by using the following command:

-#### Example 1: Connecting to a compute node
+<h5> Example 1: Connecting to a compute node </h5>

 ```shell
 srun --pty --ntasks=1 bash
 ```
 - Running this command will redirect you directly to a compute node
 - An interactive terminal is obtained with the --pty option.
-- By default, the allocated CPU memory is proportional to the number of reserved cores.
-For example, if you request 1/4 of the cores of a node, you will have access to 1/4 of its memory.
-- In simlab 1 cpu = 8.7GB
-- In toubkal 1 cpu = 3.4GB
+- This command will allocate one task in the default partition (defq).

-#### Example 2: Running python script
+<h5> Example 2: Running python script </h5>

 - Create file `script.py`
 ```python
 import socket